JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/otherpackages.md

 ## BenchmarkTools.jl

 The [BenchmarkTools](https://github.com/JuliaCI/BenchmarkTools.jl) package provides a framework for writing and running groups of benchmarks as well as comparing benchmark results.
-The primary macro provided by BenchmarkTools is `@benchmark`.
+The primary macro provided by BenchmarkTools is the `@benchmark` macro

 ```@repl benchmark
 using BenchmarkTools
 @benchmark sin(x) setup=(x=rand())
 ```

-The `setup` expression in the example above,  is run once per sample, and is not included in the timing results.
+The `setup` expression is run once per sample and is not included in the timing results.
 Another handy macro provided by the package is the `@btime` macro.
 The output of this macro is similar to the built-in `@time` macro

 ```@repl benchmark
 A = rand(3,3);
 @btime inv($A);
 ```

-Note, that we use `$` to interpolate variable `A` into the benchmark expression.
-Any expression that is interpolated in such a way into the benchmark expression, is "pre-computed" before benchmarking begins.
+Note that we use `$` to interpolate variable `A` into the benchmark expression.
+Any expression that is interpolated in such a way is "pre-computed" before benchmarking begins.